 Endometriosis affects a woman’s reproductive and surrounding organs when uterine lining tissue (endometrium) grows outside of the uterus and into other areas of her body.

 This errant tissue is generated by hormones creating endometrial cells.
 The disease causes adhesions (scar tissue), lesions, and blood-filled cysts.
 Endometrial cells appearing in abnormal locations cause endometriosis.

 When these errant endometrial cells grow and then slough off, there is no escape outlet from the body, and internal bleeding leads to:

 - Formation of scar tissue (adhesions)

-It is important to work with a fertility care team having the experience required to design a customized fertility treatment plan meeting your personal needs.
-To schedule your initial consultation with the fertility specialists at New Hope Fertility Center – click the icon below – or call 917.525.5496.
+We are a patient-focused fertility care team dedicated to spreading awareness about infertility caused by endometriosis.
+To schedule your initial consultation with the fertility specialists at New Hope Fertility Center – click the icon below – or call 212.969.7422.